hbctraining/main/registrations/R_you_ready_to_visualize.md

 ### **Description:**

 This bootcamp will provide an introduction to R, ggplot2 and Shiny apps.
-In this this bootcamp, you will:
+In this bootcamp, you will:

 - Work with data in R: syntax, importing and data wrangling
 - Plot figures using ggplot2